Nurul Amin: Public service

-United Pakistan
+Political role

 Pakistan Movement

-Amin became a trusted lieutenant of Mohammad Ali Jinnah in East Bengal, fighting for the rights of Bengali Muslims in British India.
+Amin became a trusted lieutenant of Muhammad Ali Jinnah in East Bengal, fighting for the rights of Bengali Muslims in British India.
 Amin took an active part in the Pakistan Movement, organising Bengali Muslims, while he continued to strengthen the Muslim League in Bengal.

 In 1946, Jinnah came to visit Bengal, where Amin assisted him.
-He promised the Bengali nation he would build a democratic country.
+He promised the Bengali nation that, he would build a democratic country.
 In East Bengal, Amin promoted the unity of Muslims.
-By the time of the creation of Pakistan, Amin had become one of the leading advocates and activists of the Pakistan Movement; he had wide approval ratings by the Bengali population.
+By the time of the creation of Pakistan, Amin had become one of the leading advocates and activists of the Pakistan Movement; he had wide approval ratings from the Bengali population.

 Chief Minister

 After the death of Jinnah, Amin was nominated as the Chief Minister of East Bengal in September 1948 by Khawaja Nazimuddin, who succeeded Jinnah as Governor General.

 Amin worked for the Muslim League in East Bengal, while continuing his relief programme for the population.
 As Chief Minister, his relations were significantly strained with Prime Minister Liaquat Ali Khan and the Governor-General of Pakistan Khawaja Nazimuddin.
 Soon after the assassination of Liaquat Ali Khan, Amin was appointed as Minister of Supply.
 He was elected as a member of the Pakistan National Assembly from 1947 until 1954.
 Amin assumed the office of Chief Minister in a few weeks.

 Historians have noted that Amin's government was not strong enough to administer the provincial state; it was completely under the control of the central government of Nazimuddin.
-His government did not enjoy enough power, and lacked vision, imagination, and initiatives.
-Amin failed to counter the Communist Party's influence in the region, which widely took the credit for turning the language movement in 1952 into large unified mass protest.
+His government did not enjoy enough power, and lacked vision, imagination and initiatives.
+Amin failed to counter the Communist Party's influence in the region, which widely took the credit for turning the language movement in 1952 into a large unified mass protest.